seasox/bs-poc/src/hammerer/README.md

 ## Modules

 - `blacksmith`: Implements the `Blacksmith` hammerer, which uses advanced hammering techniques.
-- `dummy`: Implements the `Dummy` hammerer, which serves as a baseline or no-op hammerer.
+- `dummy`: Implements the `Dummy` hammerer, which flips fixed bits for testing purposes.

 ## Traits